 Katy earned her B.A. in French, English, and secondary education at the University of Minnesota, Morris and her M.A. in French from the University of Minnesota, Twin Cities.
 As an undergraduate she spent a semester abroad with the International Partnership for Service-Learning and Leadership at Universite Paul Valery in Montpellier, France.
 In the fall of 2011, she received a grant supporting three months of research in Québec, and spent a semester living in Montreal and studying the archives of French-Canadian author Gabrielle Roy.
 Katy has taught French at Morris Area High School, Willmar Senior High School and the University of Minnesota.
 She is currently pursuing a Ph.D. in French with a focus on 20th-century Québécois literature at the University of Minnesota.

-David Dahveed Benson is the French Les Voyageurs dean (first half).
+David Dahveed Benson is the French Les Voyageurs dean.
 Dahveed has been on staff for 25 years and was a villager at Lac du Bois for seven years.
 He led our high school study abroad program in Cameroon in 2008.
 Dahveed is fluent in French and has studied Hausa, Swahili, Fulfulde, Yemba, Malgassy and Pidgin.

 Dahveed graduated from the University of Pennsylvania with a B.A. in French and history.
 He earned his master’s degree in African history from the University of Wisconsin-Madison, where he also attained competency in Hausa and Swahili, two sub-Saharan African languages.
 An avid lover of paddling and wilderness experiences, Dahveed has participated in and/or led canoeing and kayaking expeditions in Thailand, New Zealand, Samoa, South Africa, Namibia, Cameroon, Madagascar, Canada and throughout the United States.